Sinjebos/CI-CD-Inlamningar/CI-CD inlamning1/README.md

 ![](img/3.png)

-I ran the command py -m pip freeze > requirements.txt and cleaned up the file from everything that wont be needed for these tests
+I ran the command "py -m pip freeze > requirements.txt" in the terminal and cleaned up the file from everything that wont be needed for these tests

 ![](img/8.png)